truveris/hazdat/README.rst

 * HazDat doesn't prevent all access to hazardous data, it just tries to prevent *unintentional* access.
 You can still assign the hazardous data to a variable and use it with impunity... just don't, please.
+* Don't expect HazDat to censor sensitive data in SQLAlchemy tracebacks.
+That may be a feature in the future but for now it doesn't seem feasible.

 Running Tests
 -------------